Page last updated: 23 September 2019

 - 1-2 sheets and 2 thin blankets (nights can get to 15C in wet season, usually are 17-19C.)

-- It is a good idea to bring a tent if you have one.
-Usually the house and cabins are full and we have some people staying in tents.
+- If you are volunteering you should expect to bring a tent.
+Usually the house and cabins are full and we have most volunteers staying in tents.

-- For the same reason it can be good to bring a sleeping pad.
-Often we run out of mattresses.
+- Bring a sleeping pad and sleeping bag/bedding.
 The inflatable camping pads don't tend to last long.
 A foam pad may be better, or, the most comfortable pad we've seen so far is this style of Thai roll-up sleeping pad.
 You may be able to find a foam sleeping pad at Mall del Rio in Cuenca, if you are passing through there on your way here.
 Either at the camping store or the Coral.

 - Good thick socks (calf-length, otherwise the gnats will bite your ankles in the evenings.)

 - Natural fiber clothing performs better here than synthetics.
 Sometimes, light-colored synthetics get mildew really easily whereas cotton, linen, or hemp don't.